 The conference committee are working hard to bring you this event: Peter Tait (Lincoln University), Mark Holmes (University of Waikato), Lydia Cheung (Auckland University of Technology) and Anita King (Treasury).
 Behind the scenes, they are supported by On-cue and Motu.

 I would like to acknowledge the financial support of our major sponsors.
-The support of Treasury, the Reserve Bank, and Statistics New Zealand enables us to host highly-regarded overseas speakers to provide keynote addresses.
+The support of Treasury, the Reserve Bank, Statistics New Zealand, The Hugo Group and AUT enables us to host highly-regarded overseas speakers to provide keynote addresses.

 Your contribution is valued.
 By coming to the conference, sharing your research and engaging with other economists, you are contributing to the success of the conference, the Association and the profession.
 I am sure that you will find it enjoyable and worthwhile.